Colorado Territory in the American Civil War: Confederate sympathizers

-During the late 1850's, many Southerners migrated to the Colorado Territory in search of new opportunities, including working in the newly discovered gold fields.
+During the late 1850s, many Southerners migrated to the Colorado Territory in search of new opportunities, including working in the newly discovered gold fields.
 When the War broke out, many returned to the South to defend their homes.
 However, some remained and formed militia groups in Fairplay, Leadville, Denver and Mace's Hole (present day Beulah).
 These Confederate Partisan Ranger units operated in the Colorado Territory from 1861 to 1865, raiding supply wagon trains, disrupting communications lines, recruiting volunteers, and skirmishing with Union troops.
 There were also pockets of strong support for the Confederacy in the mining areas and in the Arkansas River Valley, from Cañon City eastward to Lamar, and Cañon City southward to Trinidad.

-The first actual demonstration of opposition to the Union occurred in Denver on April 24, 1861 just a few days after the bombardment of Fort Sumter.
+The first actual demonstration of opposition to the Union occurred in Denver on April 24, 1861, just a few days after the bombardment of Fort Sumter.
 Denver awakened to find the "Stars and Bars" had been raised over the Wallingford & Murphy store on Larimer Street.
 A turbulent pro-Union crowd soon gathered in front of the store, and demanded that the flag be taken down.
 The Southern adherents were equally determined that the flag should stay.
 A young man in the crowd, Samuel M. Logan, later a Captain in the First Colorado Volunteers, climbed to the roof of the store to remove the flag.
 There are conflicting reports as to what happened next; some say a compromise was reached and the flag was permitted to remain for one day, while others state the flag was removed.

 In 1861, when Confederate General Sibley organized his army to invade New Mexico, he commissioned Captain George Madison to go into Colorado with a twofold mission: disrupt federal mail and communication lines, and to help organize Confederate recruitment there.
 At this time, Confederate recruits in Colorado were first sent to a camp in the Pikes Peak area, and then sent to the main Confederate encampment at Mace's Hole.
 In early 1862, Captain Madison and his men captured mail en route to Ft.
 Garland.
 Madison was also actively planning a raid on Ft.
 Garland.
 Federal soldiers learned of the encampment at Mace's Hole and broke up the regiment while many of the Confederates were away.
 The Federals captured forty-four Confederates and took them to Denver.

 The "Reynolds Gang", a group of Southern sympathizers, operated in South Park in 1864.
 Their objective was to rob the gold mines in the area to help finance the Confederate government.
 However, their goal was never accomplished and the members were eventually captured.
 While the captured Southern sympathizers were being taken to Fort Lyon, the first stop on their way to Denver for a military trial, they attempted their escape.
 A gunfight ensued and three of the prisoners were killed.
 However, two managed to steal horses in the confusion and escaped to the New Mexico Territory.